 TestBash Essentials Brighton 2019

-This is our first year hosting an extra conference day at TestBash Brighton…and we are super excited about the talks and speakers we have lined up.
-This is only possible due to the strong community growth of MoT.
+This is our first year hosting an extra software testing conference day at TestBash Brighton…and we are super excited about the talks and speakers we have lined up.
+This is only possible due to the strong software testing community growth of MoT.

 TestBash Essentials is a software testing conference designed to get back to the bare necessities of software testing.
 It’s aimed at those newer to testing who want to help get a solid foundation of testing concepts and ideas.
 These are not new ideas, but more ideas that you need to know about explained well.